 - Journeying North Luzon: Microtel by Wyndham – Baguio, Benguet

 Liked what you read?
 Share the love!
-Follow See ya, Monica on social media to get updates on my recent travels, with tips and a lot of shares on what I got during my trips.
+Follow The Boho Travels on Instagram to get updates on my recent travels, with tips and a lot of shares on what I got during my trips.
 Plus, some barely edited photos to give you the most authentic feel of the place.
 (I do not know how to use Photoshop, and what I can only do are cropping, adjusting brightness and colors the way I remember it):

 Thank you!
 And, in whatever space you’re in now, I hope that you get something from reading my articles.